Robert Herjavec Net Worth is estimated at $200 million…an internet security entrepreneur and shark tank investor

 Robert Herjavec is now married to Dancing With The Stars Kym Johnson after he met her on the show.
 Robert had three kids with ex wife Diane Plese, but going through divorce obviously had an affect on his personal net worth.
 The divorce from his first wife was difficult for Herjavec, and it took him time to get over the breakup, where he evening had suicidal thoughts.

 As Herjavec lived with his ex-wife in Canada, Canadian law states that assets acquired during marriage (which in Robert Herjavec’s case wold include some Shark Tank investments) must be divided equally.
-Whereas assets that are acquired beforehand, can be kept by each spouse.
+Assets acquired before marriage, can be kept by each spouse.

 However, with new wife Kym he is noted in the Daily Mail as having a prenup limiting her to $100,000 per year of marriage, capped at $1 million.
 This should protect his net worth should his second marriage go wrong.